About Surgical Technologists

 The Associate of Applied Science in Surgical Technology program is designed to be completed in two years.
 Students who successfully complete the program are awarded an associate degree.

-Is this program available in an online hybrid format?
+Is this program available in a hybrid format?

 Yes.
 The Dorsey College Associate of Applied Science in Surgical Technology is delivered in hybrid format.
 This means that you’ll have some of your classes online delivered via distance education.
 You will come to campus for other classes to benefit from hands-on training.
 The clinical training in the program is also held on-site at assigned clinical locations.
 The hybrid format allows our students even more flexibility in pursuing their degree and completing their training.